 - Make sure you have a reputable Vet even before going out for your Shepsky adoption.

-- Make inquiries to eliminate any birth defects or health complications.
+- Make inquiries to eliminate any congenital disabilities or health complications.

 - Design a regular appointment schedule with your Vet.